- October 18, 2023 – if you seek financial aid and are from a country with a lengthy visa processing time

-- May 1 – if you seek financial aid or need a study visa
+- March 15, 2024 – if you do not seek financial aid, but need a study visa

 General CEU Admission Requirements

 MS in Finance Requirements